smmills/Phodymm/README.md

 The `-lm` `-lgsl` and `-lgslcblas` flags should link the compiler to your math libraries (including gsl).
 You may find you need to include a `-L/yourpathtogsllibraries/lib` before the `-lgsl` link.
 If you are compiling on a Mac, I recommend you do not use Apple's default g++, but rather one installed from scratch with homebrew/macports to avoid issues with fpermissive.

 This generates an executable called `lcout` (short for light-curve output).
-You may use it to run an N-body model given a data file, input file, and initial conditions file.
+You may use it to run a forward N-body model given a data file, input file, and initial conditions file.
 The output will be a theoretical lightcurve and list of transit times.
 For an example, see the readme.txt in `example_planets/Kepler-36`